 - Several new APIs.

 Changes in OS 3.5 from the early beta screenshots to the final screenshots:

-- New tool "EditPad" in the Tools drawer.
+- Added the new "EditPad" tool in the Tools drawer.

 - The earlier beta had some different preferences icons.

-- The new Icon Information window has a GadTools GUI, not Reaction (WB3.5) GUI.
+- The new Icon Information window has a GadTools GUI; not a Reaction-based (Workbench 3.5) GUI.

-- An earlier beta (the one previewed in Amiga Format) was lacking dithering/colour quality options in the Pattern prefs.
+- An earlier beta, the one previewed in Amiga Format, was lacking dithering/colour quality options in the WBPattern Prefs editor.

-- The screenmode names have changed slightly (eg. instead of "Super-High Res" we now have "SuperHighRes").
+- Screenmode names have changed slightly (eg. instead of "Super-High Res" we now have "SuperHighRes").

 Click here for an early review of 3.5 with lots of screenshots.

 - Chris Young comments on some statements made by Amiga Format on Beta 3.5 (issue 128, WoA show report): "Application icons can be animated, but not file icons.
 For instance, the release will include a windowless clock icon that updates anywhere on the screen."

 - Ross Vumbaca notes that: "Fifty pre-release copies of OS 3.5 were given away at the "Amiga Downunder '99" computer show in Canberra, 21-23 August 1999.
 The reason for this was that OS 3.5 was supposed to have been officially launched at the show, but was still incomplete, so the pre-release giveaway was an act of good faith by Petro Tyschtschenko.
 The pre-release I have was specially made for ADU (it has a "Congratulations on winning this pre-release at Amiga Downunder" readme file, and it is a KODAK CD-R. Like the other pre-releases it has no Internet support."